michaelini15/BikeSharing/README.md

 # BikeSharing
-An analysis covering 2 years of bike-sharing data in London.
+An analysis covering roughly 2 years of bike-sharing data in London.